jamieredding/pair-stairs/docker/teams-disabled/README.md

 This stack is for running without teams and login support.
 Primarily this is for backwards compatibility support while teams support is under development.

+This is run using pre-existing data that is created based on the V1_4 schema version.
+The intention being that this suite provides test coverage of data migration to the latest schema.

 ## Running the containers

 To run the containers, there is a provided [docker-compose.yml](./docker-compose.yml) file in this directory.